department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/public-websites-intake.md

 - [ ] **Writing support for new app/tool**
    * **Additional info.** Please provide any details not covered above about what app/tool/other need this new page will support.
       * < URL list >
-   * **Schedule a meeting.** Please schedule a meeting with @Danielle Thierry to kick off this work.
+   * **Schedule a meeting.** Please schedule a meeting with @Danielle Thierry and @Brian Lloyd to kick off this work.
 We'll work with your team and the VSP content resource to determine how best to support your needs.
 [View Danielle's calendar](https://outlook.office365.com/calendar/published/b2a32b65cdbd4a218f7c0461ab4e41c1@va.gov/82b0e0b178934e80b2190b37e41a14668122172627511760876/calendar.html)

 - [ ] **Editing support for app/tool** <br> <br> **Note:** We'll work with your team and the VSP content resource to determine how best to support your needs.
    * URL where draft content appears (if available) <br>